npr/cdoc-spec-site/_includes/link_relation.md

 - Either a required `href`: a proper [Uniform Resource Identifier (URI)](http://tools.ietf.org/html/rfc3986)
 - or a required `href-template`: a proper [URI Template](http://tools.ietf.org/html/rfc6570).
 - optional but typical `rels`: an array of secondary relationship types.
 Secondary relationship types further determine the semantic purpose of a link.
-Secondary relationship type is usually not a standards-registered relationship type and to avoid ambiguity it SHOULD be a proper, unique Uniform Resource Name (URN: [RFC2141](http://www.ietf.org/rfc/rfc2141.txt)).
+Secondary relationship type is either a standards-registered relationship type (e.g. in case of [Navigation links](#navigation)) or a custom relationship type.
+Custom relationship types SHOULD be a proper, unique Uniform Resource Name (URN: [RFC2141](http://www.ietf.org/rfc/rfc2141.txt)).
 Typically there are multiple links associated with the primary link relation type, in a document, e.g.: you have multiple `query` type links.
 Secondary relationships allow us to tell the difference between various queries such as: a `query for users' and 'query for groups':

     ```json
     {"links" :